shaiknavedahmed/wildfire-hpc-simulation/README.md

 | F | Fire |
 | B | Burned |

-The simulation follows these rules:
+### Fire Spread Rules

 1. The forest grid is initialized with trees.
-2. Fire is ignited at the center of the grid.
+2. Fire starts at the **center of the grid**.
 3. At every simulation step:
    - Burning trees become burned.
-   - Neighboring trees catch fire if adjacent to a burning tree.
+   - Neighboring trees catch fire if adjacent to a burning cell.
-4. The simulation continues for multiple time steps.
+4. The simulation runs for multiple time steps.

 ---